Two police officers speak to a member of the public

 As a Special Constable in Derbyshire, not only will you make a real difference to people’s lives, you’ll have the chance to regularly challenge yourself and discover what you’re capable of.
 You’ll also be able to gain a real competitive edge, meaning you’re well placed in the employment market.
 You’ll lead a more varied and challenging life too, doing something new and exciting while learning useful transferable skills and gaining valuable experience.
 Not only this, you’ll meet lots of new people along the way.

 There are excellent opportunities for progression too.
-Once a special constable has achieved their Independent Patrol Status (IPS) they’re able to apply for further development opportunities, such as special sergeant.
+Once a special constable has achieved their Directed Patrol Status (DPS) they’re able to apply for further development opportunities, such as special sergeant.
 This involves assisting in the operational effectiveness of the force by supervising, developing and supporting special constables.
-And, if you have what it takes, you could become a special inspector - someone who assists in the divisional management of Special Sergeants and Constables.

 Derbyshire-261119-011-web copy.jpg